 The Alumni Association regularly honors outstanding and high-achieving alumni.
 The Milton F. Clogg Outstanding Alumni Achievement Awards are presented at the Alumni Awards Ceremony, where former athletes are inducted into the Athletic Hall of Fame.
 Nominations are accepted from current and former students, faculty, and staff.
-For scholarship applications, award nominations, and information on Alumni Association membership benefits, please call 240-567-5378, visit their webpage (www.montgomerycollege .edu/alumni), or join them on social media at www.facebook.com/mcalumniassociation.
+For scholarship applications, award nominations, and information on Alumni Association membership benefits, please email alumni@montgomerycollege.edu/alumni, or follow www.facebook.com/mcalumniassociation.